ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 It's very important to respect the differences in ideas between you and your conversation partner.
 It's okay to voice your opinion, but be considerate and respectful and make sure to not overpower the other person.
 Listen often and do not judge too quickly.
 The other person might not be good in voicing their opinion clearly so suspending judgement is always a good idea.
 Things may become clearer later on in the conversation.

-Right before the break, people were invited to write down questions they had where they could use the help of others to solve it.
+Right before the break, people were invited to write down questions they had, where they could use the help of others to solve it.
-Eventually, the top 8 questions were picked and each question owner was going to be the conversation host for each table.
+Eventually, the top 8 questions were picked and each question owner was going to be the conversation host for one of the tables.
 After the break, we joined a question owner at their table with a maximum of 4 persons per table.
 The other people helped the question owners answer their question by having three conversations based on the following questions:
 * What is the quest behind the question?
 Try to get into the question as deep as possible and figure out what the real reason is behind the question.
 * What is missing?
 Is anything from the previous conversation still missing?
 Are there any other additional reasons behind the question?